FlussuferOrga/Botgart/src/achievements.md

 ### Früher Vogel | Early Bird
 Leite eine Frühschicht.
+Schalte dazu deine Lampe zwischen 6:00 Uhr und 10:00 Uhr für mindestens zwei Stunden an.

 Tag up in the morning.
+For this to count, you need to tag up between 6 AM and 10 AM for at least two hours.

 _Ich liebe den Geruch von Sandschatten am Morgen!_
 _I love the smell of Sand Shades in the morning!_